 Prosperity without Growth—Foundations for the Economy of Tomorrow

 Substantially revised and updated 2nd edition of Tim Jackson’s groundbreaking work on ecological economics.
+Nine years after it was first published, Prosperity Without Growth is no longer a radical narrative whispered by a marginal fringe, but an essential vision of social progress.

 Tim Jackson’s ground-breaking book Prosperity without Growth stands as an eloquent summary of the key ideas and core vision of his research and policy work over three decades.
 It was first published as a report to the UK government in 2009 and rapidly became a landmark in the sustainability debate, translated into 17 foreign languages.
 Tim’s piercing challenge to conventional economics openly questioned the most highly prized goal of politicians and economists alike: the continued pursuit of exponential economic growth.
 Its findings provoked controversy, inspired debate and led to a new wave of research building on its arguments and conclusions.